ipmitool

 DESCRIPTION

-Common operations include checking sensor readings (temperatures, voltages, fan speeds), controlling power state (on, off, cycle, reset), configuring boot devices, and accessing the serial console over the network via Serial-over-LAN (SOL).
-These operations work even when the server's OS is unresponsive or not installed.
+Common operations include checking sensor readings (temperatures, voltages, fan speeds), controlling power state, and accessing the serial console over the network.
+IPMI works independently of the main operating system.

 PARAMETERS